AidanJ07/LeetCode/README.md

 # LeetCode
-Here's a compilation of all the LeetCode problems I've practised
+Here's a compilation of all the LeetCode problems I have practised.
+The programming language used for the programs is Java.